mola-T/timp/README.md

 * `quit-warn`

-This `quit-warn` serves the same function to the thread's one.
+This `quit-warn` serves the same purpose to the thread's one.
 It is job specific.
 If `quit-warn` is set in both `thread.get` and `thread.send.X`, the quit warning in `thread.send.X` has higher priority and will be displayed to user.

 ```elisp